NicholasJohnson9149/Advanced-lane-line-tracker/assignmnet_writeup.md

 The function `cv2.unsidtort()` revives an image and the matrix from the wrap files created earlier, from these values it  applies The functions in this section use a so-called pinhole camera model.
 In this model, a scene view is formed by projecting 3D points into the image plane using a perspective transformation.
 This allows the image to be  transformed  to account for lens distortion.

-Applying Sobel

-Magnitude and Gradient

-Direction and Gradient

-Combining Thresholds

 #### 2. Color and gradient corrections to extract lane markings from images.
 I identify where in my code I did color transforms, gradients and other methods to create a thresholded binary images.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 118 through 117 in `lane_line_detection.py`).
-Here's an example of my output showing the differences between different color transforms.
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 117 through 244 in `lane_line_detection.py`).
+Here's an example of my output showing the final binary image after playing with the HSL color spectrum to pull out yellow and while lane lines form the original test image.

 ![alt text][image4]

+I started the processes by applying a Sobel function in the x direction.
+The Sobel operator is at the heart of the Canny edge detection algorithm.
+Applying the Sobel operator to an image is a way of taking the derivative of the image in the x or y direction and therefore away to find changes between colors. because lane lines normally move in y direction we want the edges with this function.
+From this information we want to use magnitude and gradient to pull important features from the image to find the lane lines.
+Gradient magnitude is at the heart of Canny edge detection, and is why Canny works well for picking up all edges.
+In the case of lane lines, we're interested only in edges of a particular orientation.
+So now we will explore the direction, or orientation, of the gradient.

+Now consider how you can use various aspects of your gradient measurements (x, y, magnitude, direction) to isolate lane-line pixels.
+Specifically, think about how you can use thresholds of the x and y gradients, the overall gradient magnitude, and the gradient direction to focus on pixels that are likely to be part of the lane lines.
+Once

+![alt text][image5]

 The first row shows the RGB colors in gray scale broken out into individual filters.
 Because each image is made up of 3 layers and we want to filter out whit and yellow lane lines from the images in all lighting conditions.
 When you convert to gray scale the white and yellow colors appear almost identical.